Katrinasms/katrina.sh_mainsite/en/_enPosts/2025-07-30-learning-patient-and-intention.md

 ---
 layout: posts
-title: Power of Patience and Intention
+title: Learning patience and intention
 description: Coming from an Asian background where external validation often shapes our early experiences, I sometimes find myself looking outward to define my worth—especially when friends outside the programming world ask about my progress.
 lang: en
-imageSrc: /assets/images/blog/power-of-patient-and-intention.png
+imageSrc: /assets/images/blog/learning-patient-and-intention.png
 tag: [local-llm-computer]
 mayLikes: [CDN-for-image]
 ---

-## **My Struggle: Learning to Code Without Losing Myself**
+## **My Struggle**

 [This article is a bit personal, but feel like is one of the journey I am experiencing, hope to record it down.]